The house used as Siegfried Farnham's home and surgery.

 Well, that was a nice peaceful night.
 As we have no television signal here The Chef chose last night's movie - The Cruel Sea, a black and white classic starring Jack Hawkins and numerous others.
 I'd seen it more than once before over the years but it appeared to be new to The Chef.
 I think it lasted about two hours and as a consequence drained the habitation battery more than I would have liked.
 We'll be replacing it before our final trip in the spring.
 I could have changed it sooner but didn't see the point in having it sat idle all through the coming cold winter.

-We awoke a bit of sunshine, but that didn't last long, leading to a couple of hours of fine drizzle.
-We weren't phased by it because that's what had been forecast and we'd planned to sit it out before having an early lunch followed by a nice walk.
+We awoke to a bit of sunshine, but that didn't last long, leading to a couple of hours of fine drizzle.
+We weren't phased by it because that's what had been forecast and we'd planned to sit it out before having an early lunch and a nice walk.

-We had a good result regarding our parking space.
 On the way back from dumping some rubbish I noticed vehicle one belonging to one of the gobby northerners roll back off its levelling blocks.
 Further enquiries established that they were both leaving.
 What a result.
 I moved out of our parking space leaving it available for any other camper who might arrive, whilst I positioned ourselves to strike the moment they left.
-Better than that I waved them bye-bye and locked the gates behind them.
+Better than that, I waved them bye-bye and locked the gates behind them.
 We're now occupying the same area we had last year which is right on the end of the car park near the grass field, and as a consequence is nice and private.

 When we set off it was rather cool and cloudy and so I wore a jumper and Puffa jacket.
 Needless to say within half an hour they were off and tied around my waist.
 We were looking forward to a nice refreshing drink at the tiny pub at Beck Hole, but unfortunately it shuts on a Tuesday.
 Why a Tuesday I have no idea, but shut it was.
 Rather than return up the steep hill to the Malyon Spout Hotel on the main road through Goathland village we elected to return along the old railway line which you'd think would be level, but no, this section was a pretty steady climb upwards because at the time it had railway rack laid, the wagons were winched up the incline.
 This resulted in a serious crash when a wagon broke free and came crashing back down.
 So that's why it became the old railway line.
 In fact the lane leading down from the main road to Goathland Hut right behind our parking area also formed part of that line.